CrossLiminal/blacksite-game-wiki/Blacksite_Game_Documentation/Project_Foundations.md

 ### **Tier 2: Core Entity Systems**
 *The blueprints defining the "nouns" of the game—what things *are*.*

+*   **`Entity_Core_Systems.md`:** Defines the universal, foundational components and frameworks shared by all entities, including the **Universal Structural Component System**.
+This is the bedrock upon which all other Tier 2 documents are built.
 *   **`Character_Core_Systems.md`:** The complete blueprint for any character entity (Player, Companion, or NPC), defining their core stats and the comprehensive Character State Framework.
 *   **`Subject_Core_Systems.md`:** The complete blueprint for any supernatural Subject, defining their power scaling, corruption mechanics, and the framework for their alien psychology.
 *   **`Hazard_Systems.md`:** The blueprint and creation manual for ancillary threats like traps and Processed Personnel.